johnkerl/miller/docs6b/docs/reference-dsl-control-structures.md

 a=xyz_789,b=left_\1,c=right_\2
 </pre>

-This produces heteregenous output which Miller, of course, has no problems with (see :doc:`record-heterogeneity`).
+This produces heteregenous output which Miller, of course, has no problems with (see [Record Heterogeneity](record-heterogeneity.md)).
 But if you want homogeneous output, the curly braces can be replaced with a semicolon between the expression and the body statements.
 This causes ``put`` to evaluate the boolean expression (along with any side effects, namely, regex-captures ``\1``, ``\2``, etc.) but doesn't use it as a criterion for whether subsequent assignments should be executed.
 Instead, subsequent assignments are done unconditionally:

 <pre>
 <b>mlr put '$x > 0.0; $y = log10($x); $z = sqrt($y)' data/put-gating-example-1.dkvp</b>